johnlindquist/kit-docs/API.md

 > Note: osx notifications require permissions for "Terminal Notifier" in the system preferences.
 Due to the complicated nature of configuring notifications, please use a search engine to find the latest instructions for your osx version.
 > In the Script Kit menu bar icon: "Permissions -> Request Notification Permissions" might help.

+## System

+### setSelectedText

+Paste text into the focused app.
+Literally triggers a "cmd/ctrl+v", so expect a similar behavior.

+## getSelectedText

+Grab text from the focused app.
+Literally triggers a "cmd?ctrl+c", so expect a similar behavior.

+### clipboard

+Read and write to the system clipboard

+### copy

+Copy a string to the clipboard.
+A simple alias for "clipboard.writeText()"

+### paste

+Grab a string from the clipboard into the script.
+A simple alias for "clipboard.readText()"

+> Note: This is often confused with `setSelectedText` which pastes a string where your text cursor is.

+### mouse

+> Note: Please use with caution

+move and click the system mouse

+### keyboard

+> Note: Please use with caution

+Type and/or tap keys on your keyboard

 ## Widget